Solitaire

 Be Cautious with Empty Columns

 Empty columns can only be filled by a King, so use this space wisely.
-Try not to empty a
+Try not to empty a column

-column unless you have a King (preferably with a long stack) ready to fill the space.
+unless you have a King (preferably with a long stack) ready to fill the space.

 Plan Your Moves Ahead

 Before making a move, consider the consequences of that move on future options.
-For example,
+For example, if

 Use the Stock Pile Wisely